EmuDeck/emudeck.github.io/docs/emulators/steamos/dolphin.md

 To optimize storage, you can use the `EmuDeck Compressor` within EmuDeck.

-The `EmuDeck Compressor` will compress your Gamecube and Wii ROMs from ISO to RVZ.
+The `EmuDeck Compressor` will compress your GameCube and Wii ROMs from ISO to RVZ.

 After running the `EmuDeck Compression Tool`, re-run Steam ROM Manager to update your ROM shortcuts to the newly compressed ROM.